aptos-foundation/AIPs/aips/wallet-standard.md

 ## Future Potential

-This solution is a general implementation that has already been used by different chains and will hopefully be adopted by more chains.
+This solution is a general implementation that has already been used by different chains and wallets and will probably be adopted by more projects.
 With that, the migration effort of a wallet from one chain to another is minimal.
 In addition, multi-chain dApps can easily detect any wallet that conforms to the standard.

 Both dApps' and wallets' integration and implementation are straightforward and painless.
 Mostly, each needs to use a provided method for registration/detection.